 - And just in general how to hike this place and have a great time.

-Most people aren’t prepared to hike the Narrows because of this:
+The top reason people aren’t prepared to hike the Narrows is because of this:

 Lack of proper research.